NichTucker/LiDAR-Based-Animal-Recognition-from-Point-Cloud-Signatures/README.md

 ---

-## Overview
+## Overview of Code

+The code implements a complete LiDAR-based object recognition pipeline designed for dynamic outdoor environments.
-The pipeline processes Livox Avia LiDAR frames through:
+It processes **Livox Avia** LiDAR frames through the following main stages:

-- **Clustering and Tracking:** detect and follow moving objects across frames.
-- **Classification:** identify objects (e.g., dog, human, atlas) from cropped point-cloud regions.
-- **Temporal Fusion:** combine predictions over short sequences for improved stability.
+1. **Clustering and Tracking** - groups points into distinct moving objects and maintains consistent track IDs over time using geometric and feature-based associations.
+2. **Fine-Grained Classification** - classifies each tracked object (e.g., `dog`, `human`, `atlas`) using per-frame graph networks and short-sequence temporal aggregation for improved stability.
+3. **Export and Evaluation** - cropped regions of interest (ROIs) are exported from the cluster–track stage, and both stages record quantitative metrics (accuracy, F1 score, latency, etc.) for performance evaluation

-Recordings were collected at a public dog park, providing dynamic and challenging conditions.
+Recordings were collected at a **public dog park**, providing dynamic and challenging conditions for classifying classes.

 ---